Ford Mustang coupe - Interior & comfort

 But it’s important to remember that the Mustang has always been about affordability as well as performance and those cost savings have to come from somewhere.

-There are no trim levels as such on the Mustang – just the choice of engines, gearboxes and body style (‘Fastback’ coupe or convertible) and there’s no real difference in equipment between them.
+There are no trim levels as such on the Mustang – just the choice of engines, gearboxes and body style (‘Fastback’ coupe or convertible) and there’s no real difference in equipment between them, although special editions are also offered.

 All models come with the aforementioned SYNC 3 touchscreen infotainment system as standard, which includes Bluetooth phone connectivity, DAB digital radio and voice control.
 Every version also gets a rear-view camera, climate control and leather upholstery.
 There’s also a 12-inch LCD digital instrument cluster, with different graphics depending which driving mode you select – a feature inspired by the Ford GT supercar.